p-j-ward/boolearn-hs/README.md

 ## Scaling of the compute-time

 In several of the next applications the time used by `train` will be much longer than it was for the multiplier circuits.
 The algorithm can be highly parallelized, but this implementation is serial and runs on a single core.
-This has one advantage, in that the compute-time has the following scaling rule:
+This has one advantage, in that the compute-time has the following simple scaling rule:

-> time $\propto$ `edges` $\times$ `items` $\times$ `itermax`
+time $\propto$ `edges` $\times$ `items` $\times$ `itermax`

 ## Revisiting the dawn of ML: the binary autoencoder